Propagation of chaos in neural fields: Analysis of the mean-field equation

-which directly implies $\normM{A}{t}^2\leq T\,K_f^2 \int_0^t M_s^{k-1} \,ds$.
+which directly implies $\llVert A \rrVert _{\mathcal {M}_{t}}^2\leq T K_f^2 \int_0^t M_s^{k-1} \,ds$.
 The terms $B_t$ and $C_t$ can be controlled using the same techniques.
-Let us for instance treat the case of $C_t$.
-We have:
+Let us, for instance, treat the case of $C_t$.
+We have

-The term $B_t$ is treated exactly in the same manner and yields the inequality:
+The term $B_t$ is treated exactly in the same manner and yields the inequality

-All together we obtain, using the fact that for all $k>1$, $t\in[-\tau,0]$ and $r\in \Gamma$ we have $X^{k+1}_t(r) = X^{k}_t(r) = \zeta^0_t(r)$:
+All together we obtain, using the fact that for all $k>1$, $t\in[-\tau,0]$ and $r\in\Gamma$ we have $X^{k+1}_t(r) = X^{k}_t(r) = \zeta^0_t(r)$

-with $K'=3 T (K_f^2+2 L^2)$, readily implying:
+with $K'=3 T (K_f^2+2 L^2)$, readily implying

-and $M^0_t$ is finite since we assumed $X\in\M^2_T$ and showed that $\Phi(X)\in\M^2_T$.
-Routine methods starting from inequality~\eqref{eq:CauchySeq} using Benaym\'e-Tchebychev inequality and Borel-Cantelli lemma allow proving existence and uniqueness of fixed point for $\Phi$ (see e.g.~\cite[pp. 376--377]{revuz-yor:99}), and that this fixed point is adapted and almost surely continuous.
-Moreover, this process has a measurable law with respect to $(\Gamma,\B(\Gamma))$ as a limit of measurable laws, and since it satisfies $\Phi(\bar{X})=\bar{X}$, it is a solution to equation~\eqref{eq:MFESpace}.
-Let us eventually show that it belongs to $\M^2_T$.
-We stop the process at time
+and $M^0_t$ is finite since we assumed $X\in\mathcal{M}_T$ and showed that $\Phi(X)\in\mathcal{M}_T$.
+Routine methods starting from inequality~(\ref{eqCauchySeq}) using the Benaym\'e--Chebychev inequality and the Borel--Cantelli lemma allow us to prove existence and uniqueness of a fixed point $X^{*}\in\mathcal{M}$ for $\Phi$ (see, e.g., \cite{revuz-yor99}, pages 376--377), and that this fixed point is adapted and almost surely continuous.
+The same convergence holds for the sequence $\check{\Phi}$, and the fixed point of $\Phi$ has, for all fixed location, the same law as $\check{X}^{*}$ the unique fixed point of $\hat{\Phi}$.
+This process being limit of a sequence of $(\Gamma,\mathcal{B}(\Gamma))$-measurable processes, it is measurable as well, and since it satisfies $\check{\Phi}(\check{X}^{*})=\check{X}^{*}$.
+Using inequality~(\ref{eqBoundPhi}) and the fact that ${X}^{*}=\Phi({X}^{*})$ we have